 Byzantium, the ancient Greek city, became the new capital of the Roman Empire in 330.
 The city, which was rebuilt between 324 and 330 on the orders of Emperor Constantine, was equipped with Roman buildings.

-The Great Palace of the Emperors, the Hippodrome where the races were held, the Forum of Constantine, the city square, and the Church of the Holy Apostles, a monumental religious building, were the most important structures of the city.
+The Great Palace of the Emperors, the Hippodrome where the races were held, the Forum of Constantine, the city square, and the Church of the Holy Apostles, a monumental religious building, were the monumental buildings of Roman Istanbul.

 In the next few decades, Constantinople became the largest city in the world.
 City walls had to be expanded due to the increase in population.
 During the reign of Emperor Theodosius II, strong walls, which we know today as Walls of Constantinople, were built.